 Radio network Euranet Plus

 The Commission supports the coverage of EU affairs in radio programmes across Europe.
-A specific grant agreement was signed with Euranet Plus in August 2017 for a duration of two years, with a value of EUR 2.1 million per year.
+A specific grant agreement was signed with Euranet Plus in August 2019 for a duration of 28 months, with a value of EUR 2.16 million per year.
 It aims to strengthen reporting on EU affairs and reach at least 2 million listeners per week.
 Under this agreement, each of the radios that are part of the Euranet Plus network has to produce and broadcast at least 25 minutes per week.

 They produce radio reports, talk shows and interviews to address and explain EU affairs to their listeners, and to compare viewpoints across Europe.

 Euranet Plus currently gathers 13 radios from 13 Member States.
-By August 2019, at least 20 other radios will be included as re-broadcaster.
+By December 2021, at least 25 other radios should be included as re-broadcaster.
 The network has a central office in Brussels to help radio stations in their journalistic work and to exchange best practices.

 External evaluations have been conducted in 2012 and 2016, to assess the performance of previous agreements with Euranet (Plus).

 Data-driven news production

 Following open Calls for Proposals in 2016 and in 2018, the Commission is currenly supporting three media consortia covering EU affairs through data-driven techniques.
 All consortia operate with full editorial independence.

 European Data News Hub

 European Data Journalism Network

 The network produces in-depth articles, explanatory stories, infographics, videos and short reviews in up to 18 languages.
 It is open to additional partners, and offers webinars and a helpdesk for interested journalists.

 Find more information on these projects.